ShindouMihou/Nexus/README.md

 >
 > As stated above, it is your responsibility to use deferred responses in the commands after enabling this.
 Nexus
 > will not defer your command responses automatically, you should use methods such as `event.respondLater()` or `event.respondLaterAsEphemeral()`
-> to handle these cases.
-Although, these methods may return non-ephemeral or ephemeral depending on the `autoDeferAsEphemeral`
-> value or depending on how you deferred it manually.
+> to handle these cases, otherwise, you can have Nexus auto-defer for you.
+>
+> To learn more about auto-deferring responses, you can read [Auto-deferring Responses](#-auto-deferring-responses).

 #### 💭 Interceptor Repositories